-See also the Nine Things to Know handout!
+See also the Ten Things to Know handout!

 You may complete the steps of this orientation at any time.
 During orientation, there will be introductory sessions available for assistance.
 At other times, contact the help desk for aid.

-- If you are on campus and need to set your permanent password, feel free to use the Visitor network to set the password, then move to the Duke network.
+- !
+If you are on campus and still need to set your permanent password, use the Visitor network to set the password, then move to the Duke network.

 - Never leave your valuable devices unattended.
 Theft can and does occur, and easy targets invite more risk for everyone.

 - Be sure that your laptop is set to receive updates to its installed software.
 On Windows this can be controlled through the Windows Update control panel.
 On current versions of MacOS updates come through the App Store.